ahnuce/sql-intro/README.md

 **Concepts**
 - Explain what a database is and why you would use one
-- Explain how a DBMS, a database, and SQL relate to one another
+- Explain how a database management system (DBMS), a database, and SQL relate to one another
-- Describe a database schema and how it relates to tables, rows and columns
+- Describe a database schema and how it relates to tables, rows, and columns

 **Mechanics**
 - Create a new PostgreSQL database